 September 22, 2017

-Unlike traditional industrial design of home goods or furniture, the design of a connected product relies on more than just the physical materials and form.
-Objects have an entire life to consider beyond their physical manifestation — one of software, interfaces, integrations and data.
+Unlike the traditional industrial design of home goods or furniture, the design of a connected product relies on more than just the physical materials and form.
+Objects have an entire life to move beyond their physical manifestation — into software, interfaces, integrations and data.

 As smart home products have developed, the ‘connected’ aspect has impacted the industrial design.
-Smart home designers might choose a certain material to make a product because it works well as an antenna, instead of for it’s look or feel.
-Additionally, usability of the object goes down because designers add more features of questionable value.
+Smart home designers might choose a certain material to make a product because it works well as an antenna, instead of for its looks or feel.
+Additionally, the usability of an object goes down because designers add more features of questionable value.
 Unfortunately, many companies choose to optimize for cost and ease of manufacturing instead of aesthetics or usability as a result.

-In our time building smart house technology, we have thought a lot about why design is important.
-When we consider companies who build things we love, there are three stand out topics we think smart home companies should always consider when they begin designing:
+In our time building smart home technology, we have thought a lot about why design is important.
+When we consider companies who build things we love, there are three stand-out topics we think smart home companies should always consider when they begin designing:

 When Smart Home Meets Design It Should…

 1. Be Usable

 When designing smart home products, the absolute first design question to ask is “WHY?”
 It’s critical that designers of smart home products ask why certain technologies are being implemented and how exactly to do that.
 They need to begin from a place of deep understanding about what provides value to the user.
 Often this means taking away options as opposed to adding them for greater usability.